crossplane/crossplane/docs/design/Resource-Abstract-Class.md

 }
 ```

-ResourceInstance provides a concrete definition of the underlying cloud resource.
+A `ResourceInstance` provides a concrete definition of the underlying cloud resource.
 For all intended purpose, the
-ResourceInstance is answering `WHAT` question, i.e. "What is the resource", or "What is the resource definition".
+`ResourceInstance` is answering `WHAT` question, i.e. "What is the resource", or "What is the resource definition".

-ResourceInstance status is intended to contain all the necessary information reflecting resource status and all other
+A `ResourceInstance` status is intended to contain all the necessary information reflecting resource status and all other
-dynamically generated properties, like: `IP Adress`, Endpoint, Password.
+dynamically generated properties, like: `IP Adress`, `Endpoint`, `Password`.
 As an implementation choice, we do not store
 any sensitive information in the resource status, like `Password`, and instead leveraging Kubernetes Secrets as a storage
 medium.

-ResourceInstance is a "system" resource and requires user to have elevated "system" privileges to create and manage this
+A `ResourceInstance` is a "system" resource and requires user to have elevated "system" privileges to create and manage this
 resource (typically cluster administrator).

-In summary, ResourceInstance could be described by following attributes:
+In summary, a `ResourceInstance` could be described by following attributes:
 - Cloud resource definition
 - Cloud resource state
 - Kubernetes system resource